Yes No Share to Facebook

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord

-When a landlord intends to reclaim a rental unit for personal use by the landlord or for personal use by a close family member of the landlord, an N12 form must be used as the means of providing proper notice of eviction to a tenant.
-The proper notice a critical aspect of the eviction via N12 process.
-Proper notice ensures that both the landlord as the tenant understand and comply with rights, responsibilities, duties, and legal expectations, of each other, thereby fostering transparency and trust.
+A landlord is required to provide proper notice of eviction, via the N12 Form, when evicting for the purpose of reclaiming a rental unit for personal use, or the personal use of a close family member of the landlord.
+When a landlord seeks to take back the rental unit, adherence to the N12 process helps to prevent misunderstandings, disputes and misconceptions.
 With an adequate appreciation for the N12 notice requirements, landlords are best able to ensure that the eviction for own use process is lawfully undertaken thereby safeguarding the rights of the landlord as well as respecting the concerns of the tenant.

 Requirements